neharajesh/rich-text-editor/README.md

 # Rich Text Editor
 Live URL : https://richtexteditor-neharajesh.netlify.app/

+A Rich Text Editor that allows you to format text, add links, images and memes!

+## Tech Stack
+* React
+* Tiptap Editor
+* Giphy API

 ## What you can do

 * Text Utilities : Bold, Italics, Strikethrough and Underline.